Frequently Asked Questions

 Creating an image

-A: You can learn to create powerful, inner images that will
+You can learn to create powerful, inner images that will carry

-carry your intention directly to the subconscious mind, using
+your intention directly to the subconscious mind, using all the

-any or all of your senses.
-These mental images are literal
+senses.
+These mental images are literal messages to your

 Spontaneous images